WICG/webpackage/explainers/subresource-loading.md

 This feature is a powerful feature that can replace any subresources in the page.
 So we limit the use of this feature only in [secure contexts](https://www.w3.org/TR/powerful-features/).

+This feature is NOT related to [Signed Exchanges](https://web.dev/signed-exchanges/), that is a common misunderstanding.
+The bundle doesn't have to be signed.

 ## `<script>`-based API

 Note that this syntax is still tentative.